liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 uses the layout `simple_list_item_activated_1` to render each of its items.
 This is one of Android's default layouts and is suitable in cases where each list item is only a single string.
 Using a default layout also means that you don't have to write your own layout file.
-The second thing of note in the `ArrayAdapter` is the array of hardcoded `"Section *"` strings.
+Second is the array of hardcoded `"Section *"` strings.
 You'll replace this shortly.
 The `setAdapter` method sets the adapter to the `ListView`.

 The `onCreateView` method then finishes by setting the currently selected list item in the UI and returning the `ListView`.
-Now that you understand the basics of how `onCreateView` works here, you'll change it to display guestbooks from the Guestbook portlet.
+Now that you understand the basics of how `onCreateView` works, you'll change it to display guestbooks from the Guestbook portlet.

 Begin by declaring the following variable in the `NavigationDrawerFragment`
 class: